Deltanam/PIC24F16KA101-Multimeter/README.md

 The frequency-meter is the default mode of the multimeter, and the other modes can be selected by pressing the appropriate button.

+See file "Application Project 2.pdf" for the state diagram, mathematical calculations, and multimeter specifications.

 This was designed as the Final Application Project for ENCM 511 - Embedded Systems Interfacing.